dimagi/db-query-fwd/README.md

 "none", "info" and "debug".
 The log level applies to both the log file and the log database.

-If not specified, `log_file` defaults to "dqf.log" in the same directory as `dqf.py`.
+If not specified, `log_file` defaults to "dqf.log".

 `log_db_url` is optional.
 It stores a database URL.
 If it is specified then logs will be stored in the "dqf_logs" table.